VidDazzleLLC/viddazzle/README.md

 ## Features

-- **AI-Powered Workflow Generation**: Describe what you want to automate in natural language, and Claude generates a complete workflow
+- **AI -Powered Workflow Generation**: Describe what you want to automate in natural language, and Claude generates a complete workflow
 - **Visual Workflow Editor**: See and modify workflows with an intuitive interface
 - **MCP Tool Integration**: 15+ pre-configured tools for file operations, HTTP requests, database queries, and more
 - **Connector Library**: Easy integration with Slack, Gmail, GitHub, Notion, and 10+ other services